Oregon Cops Are No Longer Allowed To Routinely Turn Traffic Stops Into Criminal Investigations

 "This decision closes a loophole in the protection of our constitutional rights that police had been using to conduct warrantless searches," ACLU of Oregon attorney Leland Baxter-Neal told Oregon Public Radio.
 "And those searches had disproportionately targeted people of color."

 A 2018 analysis of traffic stops in Portland found that "American Indian/Alaskan Native and Black/African American drivers were searched at significantly higher rates when compared to overall stop rates."
-Drivers in those two groups were searched 4 percent and 3 percent of the time, respectively, compared to a rate of 0.5 percent for white drivers.
+In 2016, drivers in those two groups were searched 15 percent and 9 percent of the time, respectively, compared to a rate of 3 percent for white drivers.*

 Nationwide data reveal similar, though less dramatic, disparities.
 A 2017 analysis of data from 20 states found that "white drivers are searched in 2.0% of stops, compared to 3.5% of stops for black motorists and 3.8% for Hispanic motorists."
 After the researchers controlled for stop location, date and time, and driver age and gender, they calculated that "black and Hispanic drivers have approximately twice the odds of being searched relative to white drivers."
 They also found that "black and Hispanic drivers are searched on the basis of less evidence than white drivers, suggestive of bias in search decisions."